A Comprehensive Survey on Deep Graph Representation Learning: Graph Self-supervised Learning

 where $\mathcal{D}$ denotes the distribution of featured graph $\mathcal{G}$.
 By minimizing $\mathcal{L}_{overall}$, we can learn encoder $f$ with capacity to produce high-quality embedding.
 As for downstream tasks, we denote a graph decoder $d$ which transforms the output of graph encoder $f$ into model prediction.
 The loss of downstream tasks can be formulated as:

 where $y$ is the ground truth in downstream tasks.
-We can obvious that $\mathcal{L}_{sup}$ is a typical supervised loss.
-To ensure the model achieve wise graph representation extraction and optimistic prediction performance, $\mathcal{L}_{ssl}$ and $\mathcal{L}_{sup}$ have to be minimized simultaneously.
-We introduce 3 different ways to minimize the two loss function:
+We can obverse that $\mathcal{L}_{sup}$ is a typical supervised loss.
+To ensure the model achieves wise graph representation extraction and optimistic prediction performance, $\mathcal{L}_{ssl}$ and $\mathcal{L}_{sup}$ have to be minimized simultaneously.
+We introduce 3 different ways to minimize the two loss functions:

 \textbf{Pre-training}.
 This strategy has two steps.
 In pre-training step, the $\mathcal{L}_{ssl}$ is minimized to get $g^*$ and $f^*$: